-Scores of sea stacks and small islands stand just offshore, ideal places to see sea birds and eagles.
-Some are accessible at low tide, but the very real danger of being trapped should deter such excursions.
+Sea stacks and small islands lay just offshore, and attract scores of sea birds and eagles.
+Some are accessible at low tide, but the possibility of becoming trapped should deter such adventures.

 Open beach travel widens to Toleak Point, a short sand spit flanked by two gorgeous coves (6.4 miles).
 The beach continues .9 miles south of Toleak to the next headland trail.

 - N47 53.435 W124 35.963 — 0.0 miles : Third Beach Trailhead on La Push Road

 - N47 52.953 W124 35.501 — 1.35 miles : Third Beach entry - exit point

 - N47 52.055 W124 34.067 — 1.75 miles : Headland Overland Trail

 - N47 52.055 W124 34.067 — 2.8 miles : HOT drops onto beach